dataforgoodfr/quotaclimat/README_PRINT_MEDIA.md

    - Joins with `keyword_macro_category` to assign sectors
    - Aggregates keyword usage by day/week/month × source × keyword × sector
    - Calculates `nb_articles` (distinct article count) and `nb_keyword_occurences` (total occurrences)
-   - Handles outlier days with keyword-sector-source specific medians
+   - Only keep non-duplicate articles
+   - Only keep articles with at least one predicted crise
    - Keywords with multiple sectors appear on separate rows
    - Daily, weekly, and monthly aggregations